Blog

 The automotive insurance sector is one area where claims automation has shown incredible results.
 Here, quick resolutions are critical, as delayed claims processing can impact vehicle repairs, rental car arrangements, and overall customer satisfaction.

 The general information: A leading auto insurer reduced its claim inspection time by 70% after implementing an AI-powered image recognition tool.
 Traditionally, damage assessments required a physical inspection by an adjuster, which could take days.
-With automation, customers can now upload damaged vehicle photos via a mobile app.
+With automation, customers can now upload photos of damaged vehicles via a mobile app.
 The AI software analyzes these images almost instantly, determining the extent of damage and estimating repair costs.

 Results: Claims that once took up to 5 days to process now receive initial assessments in under 24 hours.
 This improvement slashed operational costs and boosted their customer satisfaction score by 15%.